 Then we went around back, where a 5-foot length of light bamboo fencing had been propped up in a semi-circle, around a dirt area that was the girls’ “bathroom.”
 Mr. Sy said what they really needed was a decent bathroom for the girls so they could have privacy and not be teased by boys walking by.
 As we walked back to the van, we all felt a bit stunned at the conditions.
 But Ruth A. of New York declared that she was going to do something about the lack of a girls’ bathroom!

 So over the next few months, many email and phone conversations resulted in Ruth’s sending money for the project.
 The plan was two cement block bathrooms each, for girls and boys.
 Barou kept in close contact with Mr. Sy, as a “project manager” from afar.
-Ruth had frequent updates about the progress of the project — until yesterday when we received these photos of finished bathrooms!
+Frequent photo updates showed the hundreds of cement blocks being made on site for the project.
+Ruth had frequent progress updates — until yesterday when we received these photos of finished bathrooms!
 One person can make such a difference.
 Bravo Ruth!

-According to travel expert Jeff Greenwald’s “Ethical Traveler” guidelines, we make a point of not handing out pens and pencils and other items to kids in the street, — because among other problems, this can create a wild scramble, with fistfights among the would-be recipients.
+We follow Jeff Greenwald’s “Ethical Traveler” guidelines, making a point of not handing out anything to kids in the street — because among other problems, this can create a wild scramble, with fistfights among the would-be recipients.
 Donated school supplies are always handed directly to the school director or teacher in charge, because they know how to distribute the items fairly.
 Teachers sometimes save special pens or fancy pencils and notebooks for class prizes.

 We hope that if you decide to travel with Behind the Scenes Adventures, you’ll consider bringing items to donate for BTSA help projects.
 Ask what is appropriate and most needed in specific areas.
 Every little bit can help, and you have been most generous so far!